sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/airflow-snowflake-operator.rst

 Airflow Snowflake Connection
 ----

+Airflow requires a connection to authenticate and authorize access to Snowflake.
+The Snowflake connection can be set up in the Airflow UI or via environment variables.

 **A. Using Username and Password Authentication**
 +++++

-Airflow requires a connection to authenticate and authorize access to Snowflake.
-The Snowflake connection can be set up in the Airflow UI or via environment variables.
+Below are the steps to create Snowflake Connection using Username and Password

 Setup via the Airflow UI: